Fonglulu/demo_readdoc/docs/source/index.rst

         **Objectives:**
             #.
 Learn what is MPI

-**MPI** MPI stands for Message Passing Interface that creates recipes mixing random ingredients.
+**MPI** MPI stands for Message Passing Interface.
+It is the de-facto standard for parallel programming that enables the program to use large numbder of processors to solve a problem.
-The development of the standardisation is community driven and is derived from state-of-art research by university researchers, vendors of hardware, government laboratories and industry.
 ..
 It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_
 .. and offers a *simple* and *intuitive* API.